enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 The main client API is the Hibernate Client API, which runs directly against the JQM central database.
 As JQM is database centric, finding jobs to run by polling the database, this is most efficient.
 However, this API has a serious drawback: it forces the user of the API to use Hibernate.
-This can be a huge problem in EE6 applications, as most containers (Websphere, Glassfish, JBoss...) offer their own implementation of the JPA standard which is not compatible with Hibernate and cannot coexist with it (there must be only one JPA implementation at the same time, and a database created for Hibernate is very difficult to reuse in another JPA provider).
+This can be a huge problem in EE6 applications, as most containers (WebSphere, Glassfish, JBoss...) offer their own implementation of the JPA standard which is not compatible with Hibernate and cannot coexist with it (there must be only one JPA implementation at the same time, and a database created for Hibernate is very difficult to reuse in another JPA provider).
 Moreover, even outside the EE6 field, the client may already have chosen a JPA implementation that is not Hibernate.
 This is why JQM also offers an optional **REST Web Service Client API**.